VinceW31/GassistPi3/README.md

 # Original features of GassistPi removed from this release (because I cant test):
 **1. Control of Kodi or Kodi Integration**.

-# New Features developed in this release:
+# New Features developed for this release:
-**1. Direct Voice control of SOnOff wireless switches and ESP8266 / NodeMCU (with ESPEasy firmware) using simple HTTP commands across your own LAN (no need for IFTTT).**
+**1. Direct Voice control of SOnOff wireless switches and ESP8266 / NodeMCU (with ESPEasy firmware) using simple HTTP commands across your own LAN (no need for IFTTT or editing any Arduino scripts).**

 *******************************************************************************************************************************